-Anneka Randhawa is an associate in the White Collar team in London.
+Anneka Randhawa is a partner in the White Collar team in London.
 She joined White & Case in October 2015.

-Anneka advises clients on internal and regulatory investigations, and compliance and corporate governance issues.
-Her work focuses on matters involving bribery, corruption, fraud (including tax fraud), benchmark manipulation (such as LIBOR and FX), and SFO and FCA enforcement.
-She also advises on anti-corruption policies and procedures, particularly in relation to the Bribery Act 2010 and related matters.
+Anneka advises clients on internal and regulatory investigations, prosecutions and compliance and corporate governance issues.
+Her work focuses on matters involving bribery, corruption, fraud (including tax fraud), money laundering, benchmark manipulation (such as LIBOR and FX), and SFO and FCA enforcement.
+She also advises on financial crime-related policies procedures and frameworks, particularly in relation to bribery, corruption and money-laundringand related matters.
 She has acted on raids undertaken by authorities and regulators such as the Financial Conduct Authority, the European Commission and the Office of Fair Trading.

 Anneka has acted on a number of significant multi-jurisdictional investigations across a number of sectors, most recently including logistics, engineering and telecommunications.